POLISHING METALS (INCLUDING JEWELLERY), GLASS, PLASTICS

 For acrylics and other very soft plastics try scratch remover.
 This works well on soft plastics such as acrylics.
 Typical items made of soft plastics are: some 'watch crystals' (though they should be made of a hard plastic), most display stands, simple handheld magnifying lenses, some very cheap reading spectacles and sunglasses.
 Scratch remover will not work on hard plastics such as polycarbonate (or any lens described as 'scratch-resistant').

 There are many hundreds of different types of plastic, if you don't know if your plastic is 'soft' or 'hard (i.e. whether to use scratch-remover or rouge) try it and see.
 If the plastic is too hard, the scratch remover will have no effect.
 If the plastic is very soft, it will probably work.
 But do take care.
-Do not risk damaging expensive items, especially lenses.
-The basic rule is: if you have a choice between throwing the item away or trying to remove the scratches, then try the scratch remover, you've nothing to lose, otherwise don't risk it, especially with lenses (you could remove coatings).
+My recommendation, for anything expensive (and all lenses) is: if you have a choice between throwing the item away or trying to remove the scratches, then try the scratch remover, you've nothing to lose, otherwise don't risk it.

 To use, mix scratch remover with water to form a paste the consistency of double cream, apply with a small felt mop on a miniature polishing motor, go carefully - you are only polishing a scratch not drilling for oil.
 This is the powder used in the aircraft industry for polishing the acrylic canopies of aircraft.
 As with the rouge, it will only work on fine scratches.